Uber integrates electric moped service Cityscoot in Paris – TechCrunch

 Cityscoot is a free-floating electric scooter service (moped scooters).
 Just like other free-floating mobility services, you can open an app, locate the nearest vehicle around you, unlock it and ride.

-And Cityscoot has been doing well as the company now has 4,000 scooters in Paris.
+And Cityscoot has been doing well, as the company now has 4,000 scooters in Paris.
 It has raised €40 million and expanded to Nice, Milan and Rome.

 In the coming days, Uber will activate an integration with Cityscoot in the Uber app.
 You’ll be able to locate, get the unlock code and pay straight from the Uber app.
 A Cityscoot ride costs €0.29 per minute.